 Should I do a Helicopter Tour?

-Of course you should.
-It is affordable and will give you a really cool view of the city.
+Of course, you should.
+It is affordable and will give you a serene view of the city.
 Check out heliny.com and book your tour.

-One of the absolute coolest things I have done in New York is to experience Sleep No More an indoor promenad performance lasting up to three hours.
-Every individuals experience of the performance i unique and for me it was mind blowing.
-I have never in my life experience such a cool… yeah that is the issue there are not really words to describe it.
+One of the absolute coolest things I have done in New York is to experience Sleep No More an indoor promenade performance lasting up to three hours.
+Every individual experience of the performance I unique and for me, it was mind-blowing.
+I have never in my life experience such a cool… yeah that is the issue there are no words to describe it.
 Just go!
 Book your tickets at www.sleepnomore.com

 The bars I go back to

-New York is full of bars and places to go to.
-There is really no limit.
-But some bars I seem to constantly come back to.
+New York is full of bars and places to go.
+There is no limit.
+But some bars I seem to come back to regularly.

 - Doc Holidays – I love this bar in east village – http://nymag.com/listings/bar/doc_hollidays/ it is easy going and just so trash dirty cool.
 Every time I have been there I had a blast.

 - Marriot Hotel Bar – Go to Times Square and up to the 8th floor of the Marriot Hotel.
 Find the bar that is facing the Times Square and enjoy the view.